How Does HIV Affect Women Differently?

-Some women living with HIV wonder if they can have healthy pregnancies.
-The answer is yes!
-A diagnosis of HIV does not mean you can't have children.
-But you can pass HIV to your baby during the pregnancy, while in labor, while giving birth, or by breastfeeding.
+In addition, women with HIV can pass the virus to their baby during pregnancy, childbirth, or breastfeeding.
 The good news is that there are ways to lower the risk of passing HIV to your unborn baby to 1% or less.

 Women with HIV can safely use any form of birth control to prevent pregnancy.
-But, as noted above, some HIV medicines can make hormonal birth control less effective.
+But some HIV medicines can interact with hormonal birth control, including the shot, pills, or implants.
+This can raise the risk for pregnancy.
 Talk to your health care provider about which form of birth control is right for you.